-August 14-17 • The Heights School • Potomac, MD
+August 14-15 • The Heights School • Potomac, MD

-Join Heights Director of Mentoring, Joe Cardenas, for a two-day seminar on the nuts and bolts of mentoring.
+Join Heights Director of Mentoring Joe Cardenas for a two-day seminar on the nuts and bolts of mentoring.
 This workshop is targeted to the new or aspiring mentor.
 Of course, administrators interested in training their faculty would find the content most beneficial.
-Topics for discussion include.
+Topics for discussion include:

-Participants will be asked to read one book, He Knows not How, along with a short packet of readings in advance of the first session.
+Participants will be asked to read one book, He Knows Not How, along with a short packet of readings in advance of the first session.
 The seminar will be capped at 20 participants.

 Do we—both as teachers and as members of this tradition—understand why the bard has ever been the boon of teachers seeking to form leaders?
 If we don’t, we risk inoculating or immunizing our students against the priceless treasures found in these works.
 On the other hand, if we do, and if we continually deepen our own appreciation for the layers upon layers of meaning conveyed by Shakespeare’s immortal words, then we offer our students a solid rock upon which to stand as they, themselves, undertake the great work of prudential leadership.

+Join Hillsdale College’s Dr. Matthew Mehan for a two-day intensive seminar on Shakespeare and the Education of Leaders.
 Participants will be expected to read two to three of Shakespeare’s works prior to the workshop, along with excerpts from other major historical works.
 The seminar will be capped at 20 participants.
 Topics of reading and discussion include:

 Click here to listen to a discussion with Dr. Mehan on teaching Shakespeare.